Download Our App

 State of South Carolina Sports Betting Overview

-Some attempts towards legalized gambling and sports betting were taken in 2019 by the House and Senate; however, none were successful.
+Some attempts towards legalized gambling and sports betting were made in 2019 by the House and Senate; however, none were successful.
 Bills HJR 3409 and SJR 57 proposed legalizing all forms of gambling, including sports betting.
 Whereas SJR 71 would create a commission to study the potential impact of legalized wagering.

 Considering no further efforts have been made in 2020, the prospect of legal sports betting in South Carolina still looks to be some ways off.
 For any bill to legalize sports betting in South Carolina, it would first need to pass the legislative body and then a referendum vote by the voting public.